JOHN McCOLL

 IN THE STUDIO

-Alla prima comes from Italian, literally meaning 'at first attempt' and is loosely applied to any painting that is done in a direct, expressive style.
+Alla prima (Italian which literally means 'at first attempt') and is loosely applied to any painting that is done in a direct, expressive style.